maxsharman/Portfolio-Projects/Labour-Markets-Project/README.md

-# An Analysis of Improving Unemployment Rate Forecasting with Machine Learning
+# Machine Learning Approaches to Labour Market Forecasting

 This was my final project for my Master’s degree.
 I analysed labour market data from the Office for National Statistics (ONS) and combined econometric models with machine learning techniques to build